FSSC 22000

 Answer

-The auditor will be able to renew the non-conformities still open in minor or major depending on the causes.
-We recommend that you close them within 6 months after the audit.
+The auditor may consider non-conformities still outstanding as minor or major, depending on the causes.
+We recommend that you close them within 6 months of the audit.

 Was this answer helpful?